Keelhilla, Slieve Carron

 Keelhilla, Slieve Carron is a national nature reserve of approximately 360 acre located near Carran, County Clare, Ireland.
-It is managed by the Irish National Parks & Wildlife Service.
+It is managed by the Irish National Parks and Wildlife Service.

 Features

 Keelhilla, Slieve Carron, sometimes referred to as the Slieve Carran Nature Reserve, was legally protected as a national nature reserve by the Irish government in 1986.
 The site forms a part of the wider Burren limestone landscape located on the north-east edge of the Burren plateau, with a karst topography.
 The sites includes karst pavement, scrub grassland, and woodland.

-Some of the features of the reserve which fall under European priority habitats are the orchid bearing calcareous grassland, limestone pavement, and petrifying springs.
+Some of the features of the reserve which fall under European priority habitats are the orchid-bearing calcareous grassland, limestone pavement, and petrifying springs.
 Among the recorded animals there are choughs and peregrine falcons, and a herd of feral goats.
 A rare glue fungus has been recorded on the hazel trees growing in Keelhilla.
 The site also contains an early medieval ecclesiastical settlement associated with St Colman mac Duagh, with a number of archaeological monuments including a stone oratory, a holy well, and a graveyard.
 There are some older archaeological sites in the reserve dating from the Bronze Age.
 The site has two designated walkways.